Feedback

 I can really hear the specific doublings now ( and their associated beats).
 Just like you intended, I imagine, as though "we" were all in a classroom for chanter practice.
 I am thrilled!!
 I have a real instructor for the first time.
 There is little piping in northern Wisconsin as you well know and I have at least 3 new recruits for you in due time.
 (No, none of us can practice together ...maybe in a few years).

-Again, thanks so much Ken, for such an endeavor as this.
+Again, thanks so much Ken, for such an endeavour as this.

 Roberta